KuasaSemi/aquarius-docs/docs/examples/depletion-width.md

 ## 3. Analytical Model
 ### 3.1.
 Ideal equation for depletion width:

-<p>The following is the equation for the depletion width and assumes the diode is ideal.
-The definition of an ideal diode can be found in the PN diode found in **Examples**:</p>
+The following is the equation for the depletion width and assumes the diode is ideal.
+The definition of an ideal diode can be found in the PN diode found in **Examples**:

 **insert image showing how depletion region forms with brief explanaition, I will make **